Defense Threat Reduction Agency: Transport Isolation System (2014)

 DTRA was the program manager for the Transport Isolation System (TIS), overseeing its design, testing, contracting, and production.
 The TIS is a sealed, self-contained patient containment unit that can be loaded into the United States Air Force (USAF) C-17 Globemaster or C-130 Hercules cargo planes for aeromedical evacuation.
-The TIS was designed for any U.S. troops exposed to or infected with Ebola while serving in Operation United Assistance, but it can also be used for transporting anyone else exposed to or infected with a highly contagious disease.
+The TIS was designed for U.S. troops exposed to or infected with Ebola while serving in Operation United Assistance, but it can also be used to transport others exposed to or infected with a highly contagious disease.
 It can hold eight patients lying down, 12 sitting, or a combination of both.
 DTRA worked with the Air Force Life Cycle Management Center (AFLCMC) and United States Transportation Command (USTRANSCOM) on the TIS; St. Louis-based Production Products was awarded a sole-source contract to produce 25 TIS units.

 Syria's chemical weapons (2014)

 DTRA was one of the key United States Department of Defense agencies that developed the Field Deployable Hydrolysis System (FDHS) used to destroy Syria's chemical weapons aboard the U.S.-flagged container ship MV Cape Ray in the summer of 2014 after Syria agreed to give up its chemical weapons stockpile under international pressure and in accordance with United Nations Security Council Resolution 2118.
 DTRA partnered with the United States Army Edgewood Chemical Biological Center (ECBC) to develop the FDHS and then modify it for ship-borne operations after Syrian President Bashar al-Assad agreed to turn over his country's poison gas arsenal and chemical weapon production equipment to the Organisation for the Prohibition of Chemical Weapons (OPCW), but no country volunteered to host the destruction process.

 Two FDHS units destroyed more than 600 tons of Sarin and mustard agents, completing the task several weeks ahead of schedule.
 The remaining materials were then taken to Finland and Germany for final disposal.
 DTRA was awarded its third Joint Meritorious Unit Award for successfully destroying Syria's declared chemical weapons.